How to calculate APR on money you borrow

 It’s helpful to review the terms in your loan agreement because different types of transactions could have different APRs.
 For instance, a credit card issuer may charge one APR for regular purchases, one for balance transfers and another for cash advances.

 If the relationship between credit cards and APR seems confusing, don’t worry.
 Credit card issuers are typically required to list transactions and APRs in your monthly statements.
-Creditors are also required to notify you of changes to your APR or an increase in your minimum payment.
+Creditors are also required to notify you of changes to your APR or an increase in your minimum monthly payment.

 • Daily rate: You can determine the daily rate by dividing the APR by 365.
 If your card has a 22% APR, your daily rate would be 0.06%.
 Use the decimal form when you plug this rate into the formula.